UnchartedBull/OctoDash/README.md

 ### Electron (recommended)

-- Download the latest release, start the app and OctoDash will help you setup a config.
+- Download the latest release for your architecture (for Raspberry Pi use armv7l), start the app and OctoDash will help you set up a config.

-If you want to start Electron automatically have a look at the wiki (not done yet)
+#### Start on boot
+tbd.

+#### Creating config manually
+If you don't want to use the Config Wizard you can also create the config manually.
+Just copy `sample.config.json` and adjust it according to your setup.
+Copy the file to `~/.config/octodash/config.json` (for Raspbian).
+For other OS please refer to the [Electron Docs](https://electronjs.org/docs/api/app#appgetpathname).

 ### Website